 Suspected abuse, neglect and/or exploitation should be reported directly to the Nurse Manager/Nurse Director/Charge Nurse and should include:

-- a.
-A description of the incident
+- 1. A description of the incident

-- b.
-To whom the incident happened
+- 2. To whom the incident happened

-- c.
-When the incident occurred
+- 3. When the incident occurred

-- d.
-Where the incident occurred
+- 4. Where the incident occurred

-- e.
-Who was responsible for the neglect/abuse?
+- 5. Who was responsible for the neglect/abuse?